LassiHeikkila/PWP/README.md

 # Running tests
 If you have Go installed locally, you can simply run `go test -v ./...` at the root of the repository to execute all tests.

+# Deployment
+Service is deployed with [Heroku](https://taskey-service.herokuapp.com).

+You can view the API documentation at [/api/v1/](https://taskey-service.herokuapp.com/api/v1/).